Common network diagram symbols and icons

-Network diagrams are used to map out key connections in a computer or telelecommunications network.
-These charts can show high-level network connectivity across cities, the granular layout of an office building’s network, or anything in between.
-Since there are hundreds, if not thousands, of possible network diagram symbols, this guide depicts only the most commmon icons.
-Open Lucidchart to see our entire selection!
+Network diagrams are useful for mapping the connections in a computer or telecommunications network.
+Network diagrams can show everything from high-level networks, such as connectivity across cities, to more granular networks, such as an office building's network.
+Since there are hundreds of possible network diagram symbols, this guide will depict only the most common symbols and icons.
+Try out Lucidchart to see all our network diagram symbols and icons!

-Routers may be the most popular symbol used in network diagrams.
-Like switches, they route traffic between devices or networks.
-Routers can perform more complex tasks than switches, and they have the added advantage of facilitating a wireless access point or broadband modem, making them more useful than switches in many cases.
+As perhaps the most popular network diagram symbols, router symbols manage traffic between devices or networks.
+Routers have the added functionality of facilitating a wireless access point or broadband modem, making them more useful than switches in many cases.

-Databases are organized collections of data, and can be symbolized in AWS and Cisco standard networks with the following shapes.
+Databases are useful for organizing extensive collections of data, and can be symbolized in AWS and Cisco standard networks with the following shapes.
 Assess your network and determine which database will be the most useful.
-Database shapes can be chosen depending on your needs, including operational, specific, external, or hypermedia database.
-Databases can also be selected based on other factors, such as the kind of machine that supports the database (e.g. server cluster) or the query languages used to access it (e.g. SQL).
+Database shapes can be chosen depending on your needs, including operational, specific, external, or hypermedia database shapes.
+You can also choose your database shape depending on other factors, such as the kind of machine that supports the database (e.g., server cluster) or the query languages used to access it (e.g., SQL).

-Connections show the path that data travels within a network.
-The type of connection symbol that you choose is dependent on the type of traffic that is being routed.
+To show the path that data travels within your network diagram, use connector shapes.
+The connection symbol that you use depends on the type of traffic that is being routed.
 Feel free to use a variety of devices such as PCs and telephones to model the medium of communication of your network.
-Many more network diagram shapes can be found in Lucidchart’s network diagram shape library.
+Many more network diagram shapes can be found in Lucidchart’s network diagram shape libraries.